-Although we hold to the Bible—the 66 books of the Old and New Testaments—as our ultimate authority, we find that it can be helpful to describe our faith using various summaries written by men and women over the years.
 We align with historic, orthodox Christianity in our assent to the Apostles’ and Nicene Creeds, and we use a couple of more specific statements to describe some of our other beliefs.
-You will find our Church Covenant below, in addition to the 1833 New Hampshire Confession of Faith.
-We have not officially adopted the New Hampshire Confession, and it does not describe our official church position, but it gives you a broad sense of where we lean in our beliefs.
+You will find our Church Covenant below, in addition to a working draft of our Statement of Faith, which we hope to reaffirm in January 2019.
+We hope this gives you a broad sense of where we lean in our beliefs.
 If you have questions about any of this, please get in touch!

 As we trust we have been brought by divine grace to embrace the Lord Jesus Christ and, by the influence of His Spirit, to give up ourselves to Him, so we do solemnly covenant with each other, as God shall enable us, to walk together in brotherly love;